• Proposed

 Population and Trends

-Most records of this species were collected in the Talamanca Mountains, primarily the Las Tablas Protection Zone in southern Costa Rica.
-Although much of the area is under protection, habitat loss and degradation is ongoing and the species’ population is considered to be in decline.
+Records of this species have been collected in the Talamanca Mountains, primarily the Las Tablas Protection Zone in southern Costa Rica.
+Although much of the area is under protection, habitat loss and degradation is ongoing and the species' population is considered to be in decline.

 Based on Dahlberg and Mueller (2011) it is estimated that there would be 10 mature individuals per site, and taking into account the amount of suitable habitat within the Talamanca Mountains, it is plausible that there could be 1,000-2,000 suitable sites for the species across its range.
 This would give a total population size of 10,000-20,000 mature individuals.
 With the contiguousness of the habitat these may be suspected to fall into a single subpopulation.